-Americans owed $1.36 trillion in student loans near the end of 2017, according to data from the Federal Reserve Bank of New York.1 Students have taken on this debt for good reason: a bachelor’s degree increased median household earnings by $23,000 in 2014, the New York Fed found in an analysis.2 But if you don’t find the best way to repay your school loans, you could throw away thousands of dollars over the years.
+Americans owed $1.41 trillion in student loans at the beginning of 2018, according to data from the Federal Reserve Bank of New York.1 Students have taken on this debt for good reason: a bachelor’s degree increased median household earnings by $23,000 in 2014 , the New York Fed found in an analysis.2 But if you don’t find the best way to repay your school loans, you could throw away thousands of dollars over the years.

 Refinancing your student loans can lower your monthly payment; reduce the total interest you pay over time, help you get out of debt faster, or some combination of these depending on the provider and the terms (three examples are discussed below).

 Of course, depending on the kind of student loans you have, refinancing could change some terms of repayment for individual loans and should be investigated before going through the process.
 So understanding the terms of your student loans and the refinancing possibilities is critical.

 There are two types of student loans: federal loans, which are made or guaranteed by the U.S. Department of Education, and private student loans, which come from sources such as banks, credit unions, and online lenders.
 Federal loans include Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans (for parents of dependent students).

 If you’re thinking about refinancing your federal student loans to get a lower interest rate, it’s important to understand the borrower protections you may lose if you refinance with a private lender.